Book a luxury suite for the next New York Giants game at MetLife Stadium

 Nearing the end of the season, the organization dealt with a PR nightmare when McAdoo benched Eli Manning in favor of backup quarterback Geno Smith, ending Manning’s 210 consecutive start streak.
 The blowback from the fan base, coupled with the Giants loss with Smith at QB, spelt the end for McAdoo and General Manager Jerry Reese.
 They were let go and Eli was named the starter once again.
 Even the Giants defense, which looked decent early in the year despite their losing, fell victim to the horrible season as their rating dropped near the worst in the league.
-Stars of this squad include Olivier Vernon, Jason Pierre-Paul, and Landon Collins, the third year defensive back.
+Stars of this squad include Olivier Vernon, Damon Harrison, and Landon Collins, the third year defensive back.

 The Giants faithful don’t have much patience for losing football games.
 It was evident that big changes would be on the horizon for this team.
 Among them is an eventual change at quarterback.
 Rumors abound that the aging veteran Eli Manning’s days in New York were numbered.
 However, it does appear that he will suit up for the G—men in 2018.
 Newly hired General Manager Dave Gettleman looks to right this ship.
 His first move was to bring in the Minnesota Vikings offensive coordinator Pat Shurmur to be the new Head Coach.
 Shurmur has assured the fan base that Manning will remain the starter.
 In some early moves, the Giants have addressed their offensive line with the signings of Nate Solder and Patrick Omameh.
 Kareem Martin and Alec Ogletree will improve the linebacking corps on the defensive side of the ball.